ghc/ghc/docs/users_guide/runtime_control.rst

 but there are several things that can be tweaked for maximum performance.

+.. rts-flag:: --copying-gc
+    :default: on
+    :since: 8.10.2
+    :reverse: --nonmoving-gc

+    Uses the generational copying garbage collector for all generations.
+    This is the default.

 .. rts-flag:: --nonmoving-gc

     :default: off
     :since: 8.10.1
+    :reverse: --copying-gc

     .. index::
        single: concurrent mark and sweep